-Fair Conditions
+• Fair Conditions

-Platforms should have policies in place to protect workers from foundational risks arising from the processes of work, and should take proactive measures to protect and promote the health and safety of workers.
+Platforms should have policies in place to protect workers from risks arising from the processes of work, and should take proactive measures to protect and promote the health and safety of workers.

-Fair Contracts
+• Fair Contracts

 Terms and conditions should be accessible, readable and comprehensible.
 The party contracting with the worker must be subject to local law and must be identified in the contract.
-If workers are genuinely selfemployed, terms of service are free of clauses which unreasonably exclude liability on the part of the platform.
+Regardless of the worker's employment classification, the contract is free of clauses which unreasonably exclude liability on the part of the platform.

-Fair Management
+• Fair Management

 There should be a documented process through which workers can be heard, can appeal decisions affecting them, and be informed of the reasons behind those decisions.
 There must be a clear channel of communication to workers involving the ability to appeal management decisions or deactivation.
-The use of algorithms is transparent and results in equitable outcomes for workers.
-There should be an identifiable and documented policy that ensures equity in the way workers are managed on a platform (for example, in the hiring, disciplining, or firing of workers).
+The use of algorithms must be transparent and result in equitable outcomes for workers.
+There should be an identifiable and documented policy to ensure equity in management of workers on a platform (for example, in the hiring, disciplining, or firing of workers).

-Fair Representation
+• Fair Representation